andygimma/rating_as_a_service/README.md

 ## Upcoming features

+### Comments and Ratings

+* The most important part of our app is the ability to leave comments and ratings.
+This is where we generate our value.
-Soon, we will add HTTPS support, the ability to leave comments, more search features, git hooks, absinthe support.
+* We will add more search features, including GraphQL support.
+* We will run credo and sobelow in a git hook, to ensure we are always passing these checks.